War in Afghanistan (2001–2021): Rise of the Taliban

 The Taliban emerged from religious students known as the Talib who sought to end warlordism in Afghanistan through stricter adherence to Sharia.
 On 27 September 1996, the Taliban, with military support by Pakistan and financial support from Saudi Arabia, seized Kabul and founded the Islamic Emirate of Afghanistan.
 The Taliban imposed their fundamentalist Deobandi interpretation of Islam in areas under their control, issuing edicts forbidding women to work outside the home, attend school or to leave their homes unless accompanied by a male relative.
 According to the United Nations (UN), the Taliban, while trying to consolidate control over northern and western Afghanistan, committed systematic massacres against civilians.
-UN officials stated that there had been "15 massacres" between 1996 and 2001, many of them targeting Shia Hazaras.
+UN officials stated that there had been "15 massacres" between 1996 and 2001, many of them targeting Shias and Hazaras.

 By 2001, the Taliban controlled as much as 90% of Afghanistan, with the Northern Alliance confined to the country's northeast corner.
 Fighting alongside Taliban forces were some 28,000–30,000 Pakistanis (usually also Pashtun) and 2,000–3,000 Al-Qaeda militants.

 Al-Qaeda

-The 9/11 Commission in the US found that under the Taliban, al-Qaeda was able to use Afghanistan as a place to train and indoctrinate fighters, import weapons, coordinate with other jihadists, and plot terrorist actions.
-While al-Qaeda maintained its own camps in Afghanistan, it also supported training camps of other organizations.
+The 9/11 Commission in the US found that under the Taliban, Al-Qaeda was able to use Afghanistan as a place to train and teach fighters, import weapons, coordinate with other jihadists, and plot terrorist actions.
+While Al-Qaeda maintained its own camps in Afghanistan, it also supported training camps of other organizations.
 An estimated 10,000 to 20,000 men passed through these facilities before 9/11, most of whom were sent to fight for the Taliban against the United Front.
-A smaller number were inducted into al-Qaeda.
+A smaller number were inducted into Al-Qaeda.

 After the August 1998 United States embassy bombings were linked to bin Laden, President Bill Clinton ordered missile strikes on militant training camps in Afghanistan.
 US officials pressed the Taliban to surrender bin Laden.
 In 1999, the international community imposed sanctions on the Taliban, calling for bin Laden to be surrendered.
 The Taliban repeatedly rebuffed these demands.
 Central Intelligence Agency (CIA) Special Activities Division paramilitary teams were active in Afghanistan in the 1990s in clandestine operations to locate and kill or capture Osama bin Laden.
 These teams planned several operations but did not receive the order to proceed from President Clinton.
 Their efforts built relationships with Afghan leaders that proved essential in the 2001 invasion.